Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Performance Evaluation

 \utcp's CPU costs at both the sender and the receiver, without application-level processing, are almost identical to TCP's CPU costs, across a range of loss rates from 0\% to 5\% \abbr{ (figure omitted for space reasons). }{ (Figure~\ref{f:raw-costs}). }

 \com{ {\bf GRAPH TODO: Average over 3 runs at least, and run with utcp on both sides.
 ON THE SAME GRAPH, plot three curves: normalized throughput, normalized processing cost at receiver, and normalized processing cost at sender.} } Figure~\ref{f:msgsize-costs} shows bandwidth achieved by raw \utcp and TCP, for different application \verb|write()| sizes.
-When message size is a multiple of TCP's Maximum Segment Size (MSS)--- at $1448$ bytes ($1$ MSS) and $2896$ bytes ($2$ x MSS)--- \utcp's throughput is the same as TCP's.
+When the message size is a multiple of TCP's Maximum Segment Size (MSS)--- at $1448$ bytes ($1$ MSS) and $2896$ bytes ($2$ x MSS)--- \utcp's throughput is the same as TCP's.

 The disparity elsewhere is due to Linux's congestion control counting \verb|skbuff|s instead of bytes, mentioned earlier in Section~\ref{sec:impl}.
+We partially address this issue by coalescing data into \verb|skbuff|s where easily possible.
+More specifically, we coalesce small messages when they fully fit within MSS-sized \verb|skbuff|s at the tail of the sender-side socket buffer.
+This fix makes \utcp throughput similar to TCP's when the MSS is divisible by message size--- at $362$ bytes ($\frac{1}{4}$ MSS) and $724$ bytes ($\frac{1}{2}$ MSS).
+Future versions of \utcp will fully address this Linux-specific issue with changes either to \utcp or to Linux's congestion control.

-Since \utcp does not pack all \verb|skbuff|s to MSS size, for a given number of \verb|skbuff|s \utcp transmits fewer bytes than TCP, reducing throughput. \abbr{ This issue is Linux-specific and fixable with changes either to \utcp or to Linux's congestion control. }{
+\com{ For messages just larger than 1/2 MTU, the kernel can't pack multiple app messages in one MTU without preventing out-of-order delivery and thus for a given number of \verb|skbuff|s \utcp transmits fewer bytes than TCP, reducing throughput.

+, before doing prioritized insertions, we first check whether the immediately prior skbuff in the queue has the same priority as the current insertion, and if so, we append the new write data to that skbuff (up to MSS size) instead of always creating a brand-new skbuff.
+This doesn't hurt the application anyway, since the application has no way to request the insertion of a new write in between two previously-written segments of the same priority.
+For common case, i.e. mostly same (low-)priority data on a stream, the results are comparable to plain TCP as shown in Section~\ref{sec:bw-cpu}. } \abbr{ }{

 \com{ The throughput disparity between TCP and \utcp at the other message sizes is a result of negative interference between two implementation choices: the Linux TCP implementation uses segment-based congestion control, and assumes that every kernel memory block (\verb|skbuff|) in the sender's queue is MSS-sized.
 As discussed in Section~\ref{sec:impl}, \utcp limits the size of the \verb|skbuff|s on the send-queue when the application message size is not aligned on MSS-sized boundaries to preserve message boundaries and to enable non-sequential insertion of application data in the queue.
 Thus, for the same number of \verb|skbuff|s, each of which results in a separate TCP segment, \utcp transmits fewer bytes than TCP does when the app message size is not a multiple of MSS, resulting in reduced throughput. }